Charles L. Kelly: Command of the 57th Medical Detachment (Helicopter Ambulance)

 Kelly quickly took advantage of the 57th's belated move to the fighting in the south.
 On 1 March 1964 the U.S. Army Support Group, Vietnam ordered the aircraft at Pleiku and Qui Nhon to move to the Delta.
 Two helicopters and five pilots, now called Detachment A, 57th Medical Detachment (Helicopter Ambulance), Provisional, flew to the U.S. base at Soc Trang.
 Once a fighter base for both the French and the Japanese, Soc Trang was a compound roughly 1,000 by 3,000 feet, surrounded by rice paddies.

 Unit statistics soon proved the wisdom of the move south: the number of Vietnamese evacuees climbed from 193 in February to 416 in March.
 Detachment A continued its coverage of combat in the Delta until October 1964, when the 82nd Medical Detachment (Helicopter Ambulance) from the States took over that area.
 Major Kelly, who had taken command of the 57th on 11 January, moved south with Detachment A, preferring the field and flying to ground duty in Saigon.

-Detachment A in Soc Trang lived in crude "Southeast Asia" huts with sandbags and bunkers for protection against enemy mortar and ground attack.
+Detachment An in Soc Trang lived in crude "Southeast Asia" huts with sandbags and bunkers for protection against enemy mortar and ground attack.
 The rest of the 57th in Saigon struggled along with air conditioning, private baths, a mess hall, and a bar in their living quarters.
 In spite of the contrast, most pilots preferred Soc Trang.
 It was there that Major Kelly and his pilots forged the Dustoff tradition of valorous and dedicated service.

 Kelly and his teams also benefited from two years of growing American involvement in Vietnam.
 By the spring of 1964 the United States had 16,000 military personnel in South Vietnam (3,700 officers and 12,300 enlisted men).
 The Army, which accounted for 10,100 of these, had increased its aircraft in South Vietnam from 40 in December 1961 to 370 in December 1963.
 For the first time since its arrival two years ago the 57th was receiving enough Dustoff requests to keep all its pilots busy.

 Kelly faced one big problem when he arrived: the helicopters that the 57th had received the year before were showing signs of age and use, and Brigadier General Joseph Stilwell Jr., the Support Group commander, could find no new aircraft for the detachment.
 Average flight time on the old UH-1Bs was 800 hours.
 But this did not deter the new pilots from each flying more than 100 hours a month in medical evacuations.
 Some of them stopped logging their flight time at 140 hours, so that the flight surgeon would not ground them for exceeding the monthly ceiling.